momeni/gittify/README.md

 This project provides bash/git customization files.
 Running the **gittify** command, starts a new **bash** shell and overrides its console PS1.
-New console line informs about the state of current git working copy (e.g. name of the current branch) in a colorful manner.
+New console line informs about the state of the current git working copy (e.g. name of the current branch) in a colorful manner.

 Also some aliases are defined in **.gitconfig** file. **Appending** them